openstates/.github/profile/README.md

 Open States aggregates legislative information from all 50 states, Washington, D.C., and Puerto Rico.
 This information is then standardized, cleaned, and published to the public via [OpenStates.org](https://openstates.org), a powerful [API](https://openstates.org/api/), and [bulk downloads](https://openstates.org/data/).

-As of 2021, Open States is a project of [Civic Eagle](https://www.civiceagle.com/).
+As of 2021, Open States is a project of [Plural](https://www.pluralpolicy.com/).

 ## Contributing